-13. Brief Opening Statements Before Jury Selection: Any party may request court approval to provide an abbreviated opening statement prior to jury selection.
+- questionnaires.
+For pre-screening, at least 80 copies of the approved questionnaire shall be lodged with the court on the first day of trial. - 15.
+Brief Opening Statements Before Jury Selection: Any party may request court-approval to provide an abbreviated opening statement prior to jury selection.
 (Code of Civ.
 Proc., § 222.5, subd. (d).)
-The abbreviated opening statements shall not exceed two (2) minutes per party, and shall be neutral, non-argumentative descriptions of each party's claims and/or defenses.
-The parties may agree upon a joint statement of the case in lieu of a mini-opening statement.
+The abbreviated opening statements shall not exceed two (2) minutes per party, and shall be neutral, non-argumentative descriptions of each party's claims and/or defenses. - 16.
+Jury Selection: The Court uses a "six-pack" jury selection process.

-14. Jury Selection: The Court uses a "six-pack" jury selection process.
-The Court shall conduct voir dire of the prospective jurors first.
-Thereafter, the attorneys are permitted voir dire of the jurors.
-No personal stories are permitted.
-The Court does not permit comments or questions of the prospective jurors, the effect of which is to educate them on the law, pre-condition them as to the parties' theories of the case, or to invite them to pre-comment to a specific finding or verdict as to any issue.
-(See People v.
-Williams (1981) 29 Cal.3d 392.)

 After voir dire, challenges for cause can be made as to any of the 18 prospective jurors and must be made outside the presence of the jury.
 After cause challenges are heard, the remaining twelve lowest numbered prospective jurors from the numerical list will be considered the presumptive panel and subject to peremptory challenges.
 Peremptory challenges may be exercised only as to the 12 lowest number prospective jurors from the numerical list.
 For each prospective juror removed by the exercise of a peremptory challenge, the next-lowest number prospective juror will be added to the presumptive panel prior to the exercise of the next peremptory challenge such that there will always be 12 jurors for whom challenges can be exercised.
 A group of seven new prospective jurors will be seated once the presumptive panel is reduced to 11 prospective jurors.
-Voir dire may continue only as to the new group of seven.

-15. Acceptance of Panel and Selection of Alternate Jurors: When all parties "pass" on the exercise of peremptory challenges as to the 12 prospective jurors on the presumptive panel, the parties will be deemed to have accepted the panel.
+Voir dire may continue only as to the new group of seven. - Counsel shall not attempt to precondition the jury during voir dire.
+No personal stories are permitted and counsel are not permitted to voir dire on statements of law or jury instructions without prior permission of the Court. - 17.
+Acceptance of Panel and Selection of Alternate Jurors: When all parties "pass" on the exercise of peremptory challenges as to the 12 prospective jurors on the presumptive panel, the parties will be deemed to have accepted the panel.
 The clerk will swear in the 12 jurors and the Court will proceed to the selection of alternate jurors.
 The Court will determine the number of alternate jurors to be selected with input from the parties.
-Each party will have one (1) peremptory challenge for each prospective alternate juror.

-16. Bench Conferences: The Court discourages bench conferences except by invitation of the Court.
+Each party will have one (1) peremptory challenge for each prospective alternate juror (e.g., 1 alternate = 1 peremptory challenge per party; 2 alternates = 2 peremptory challenges per party). - 18.
+Bench Conferences: The Court discourages bench conferences except by invitation of the Court.
 The parties should make every effort to address in limine any and all anticipated evidentiary or legal issues affecting the presentation of the evidence.
-Bench conferences are not reported.

-17. Audio/Visual: Parties are responsible for their own audio/visual needs at trial.
-All equipment must be tested in advance to avoid delay and the Court will not provide technical support.
+Bench conferences are not reported. - 19.
+Audio/Visual: Parties are responsible for their own audio/visual needs at trial.
+All equipment must be tested in advance to avoid delay, and the Court will not provide technical support.
 Any party showing a PowerPoint or similar presentation to the jury in opening statements or closing arguments shall provide a printed hard copy of the slides to counsel and the clerk not later than 15 minutes before the presentation.
-The clerk shall mark the presentation as a Court's special exhibit for purposes of appellate review.
+The clerk shall mark the presentation as a

+Court's special exhibit for purposes of appellate review.
 All presentations shall adhere to the Court's rulings, the evidence and the law.
 Any objections to a presentation shall be addressed outside the presence of the jury.